A Therapist’s Guide to Dysthymic Disorder

 Understanding Dysthymia: Persistent Depressive Disorder

-Dysthymia, also known as persistent depressive disorder (PDD), is a chronic form of depression that often goes unnoticed.
+Chronic depression, also known as persistent depressive disorder (PDD) or dysthymia, is a chronic form of depression that often goes unnoticed.
 Unlike major depressive disorder, which tends to have more intense and episodic symptoms, dysthymia is characterized by a continuous low mood that lasts for at least two years.
 This mood disorder is less severe in its day-to-day presentation but can significantly impact a person’s quality of life over time.

 Prefer listening to reading?